Revue d Etudes Tibetaines

 JOURNAL OF MEDIEVAL HISTORY

-Delving Deep into the Fabric of Medieval SocietyJOURNAL OF MEDIEVAL HISTORY, published by Routledge Journals, Taylor & Francis Ltd, stands as a vital resource in the field of historical studies, focusing on the complex tapestry of the medieval period from 1975 to 2024.
+Charting the Course of Historical Inquiry in the Medieval PeriodJOURNAL OF MEDIEVAL HISTORY, published by Routledge Journals, Taylor & Francis Ltd, stands as a vital resource in the field of historical studies, focusing on the complex tapestry of the medieval period from 1975 to 2024.
 With an ISSN of 0304-4181 and E-ISSN of 1873-1279, this journal boasts an impressive Q2 categorization in History, ranking #502 out of 1760 in the Scopus Arts and Humanities rankings, placing it in the top 29% of its field.
 The journal aims to publish high-quality, innovative research that enhances the understanding of medieval history, making it an indispensable read for scholars, practitioners, and students alike.
 While it does not currently offer Open Access options, its reputable standing ensures that it reaches a wide audience dedicated to exploring the intricacies of the medieval era.
 Engage with cutting-edge scholarship and historical insights that collectively contribute to the advancement of medieval studies.

 TOUNG PAO